 The spring growth flush

 The chart above shows the grass jumping out of the gate to start the spring.
 Mosfellsbaer Golf Club is near Reykjavik.
 Bjarni Hannesson, the course manager, kindly shared the clipping volume and temperature data with me.
 There have been three days this year with an average air temperature above 10 °C (50 °F).
-The grass on the putting surfaces at Mosfellsbaer Golf Club, however, is growing at a rapid rate considering those rather cool temperatures: the turf speedo is currently at 279.
+The grass on the putting surfaces at Mosfellsbaer Golf Club, however, is growing at a rapid rate considering those rather cool temperatures: the turf GvX is currently at 279.

 How I’m calculating this